-FIRE 216 Fire Service Leadership Lab 1 cr.
+FIRE 216 Fire Service Leadership Lab

 This leadership lab supports the professional development of participating students through a semester-long mentoring program with active and experienced fire service officers and proven leaders.
-Each student will be paired with a mentor who will provide individualized experiential learning opportunities through observation, demonstration, and practical experiences.
-Group learning opportunities including discussions, presentations, educational tours. and other professional development activities will be provided throughout semester to augment the one-on-one individualized mentoring.
+Each student will be paired with a mentor who will individualized experiential provide opportunities through observation, demonstration, experiences.
+Group practical learning opportunities including discussions, presentations, educational tours, and other professional development activities will be provided throughout semester to augment the one-on-one individualized mentoring.
 These individual and group activities are designed to provide a more in-depth, practical, hands-on application of the didactic Fire Service Leadership curriculum.